Tanja Savić

+Tanja Savić (Тања Савић, /sr/) is a Serbian singer.
+She rose to prominence as a contestant on the singing competition show Zvezde Granda in 2004.
+Savić has released five studio albums: Tako mlada (2005), Tanja Savić (2008), Sestre po suzama (2009), Stranci (2019) and Lečim se životom (2024).

 Career

 In 2004, Savić rose to prominence by competing on the first season of the singing competition show Zvezde Granda, where she ultimately placed as the second runner-up.
 Subsequently, she was signed to Grand Production, under which she released her debut album Tako mlada in 2005.
 The album, which was sold in 100,000 copies, spawned popular songs like "Tako mlada", "Minut ljubavi" and "Zašto me u obraz ljubiš".
 It was followed by the self-titled album in 2008 and Sestre po suzama in 2009, which included hit songs "Zlatnik", "Gde ljubav putuje" and "Sestre po suzama".
 Additionally, her songs "Suknjica" and "Gde ljubav putuje" were featured in the movies Guča!
 (2006) and Srpski ožiljci (2009), respectively.

 In 2014, Savić participated in the second season of the competition show Tvoje lice zvuči poznato, winning in the ninth episode as Rihanna.
 After facing career setbacks due to living in Australia, Savić managed to revive her popularity by collaborating with rappers Corona and Rimski on the single "Oči boje viskija", released in November 2017.
 She continued working with the duo on her commercially successful EP Stranci, which was released in December 2019 through IDJTunes.

-Upon the release of her fourth studio album, Lečim se životom, through Toxic Entertainment in June 2024, Savić also announced her first solo concert in the Belgrade Arena.
-The concert, held on 23 November, also celebrated twenty years of her career.
+Upon the release of her fourth studio album, Lečim se životom, through Toxic Entertainment in June 2024, Savić embarked on her first regional concert tour, which celebrated twenty years of her music career.
+The first show was held at the Belgrade Arena on November 23, 2024.